adachille/parkinsons-detector/README.md

 ### Regression: UPDRS scores

 Since we have UPDRS scores for the MSR training dataset and the TE dataset, we wanted to test if we could predict these scores with different regression models.
 We first explore the TE dataset for training our models and then use the TE and MSR training combined set.
 This time, the combined data set will be normalized (l2 norm) before using the supervised learning algorithms.
-For both setting, we only choose the patient with Parkinson disease as our training data.
-To evaluate our result, we inherit the evaluating method proposed by the original paper, which split 10% and 90% data from TE dataset for 10 fold cross-validation and report the Mean Absolute Error (MAE) at the testing subset.
+For both, we only choose patients with Parkinson disease for our training data.
+To evaluate our result, we utilize the evaluation method proposed by the original paper, which split 10% and 90% data from TE dataset for 10 fold cross-validation and report the Mean Absolute Error (MAE) at the testing subset.

-* Training on TE
+#### Training on TE

 We report the best result proposed by the original paper, which used Jitter(Abs), :Shimmer, NHR, HNR, DFA, and PPE as the training features and Classification And Regression Tree (CART) as the model.
-In our experiment, we proposed to use Random Forest Regressor and Extra Trees Regressor as our models and leverage different feature processing methods for pre-processing our training data.
-We compare three methods 1) using original features 2) log transformation to the features and 3) PCA feature reduction.
-The reseult is shown in the followng table.
-We have tried vaious regression model and report the best two model here.
-By using Extra Trees Regressor and PCA component, we can achieve best MAE score 4.38, which shows PCA has the ability to efficiently capture corelated feature.
+In our experiment, we leveraged different feature processing methods for pre-processing our training data.
+We compare three methods 1) using original features 2) log transformation of the features and 3) PCA feature reduction.
+The results are shown in the followng table.
+We also tried various regression models and report the best two models (Random Forest Regressor and Extra Trees Regressor) here.
+By using Extra Trees Regressor and PCA dimension reduction, we can achieve an MAE score 4.38, which shows PCA has the ability to effectively improve the accuracy of these regressors and capture feature correlation.

 Method | feature | MAE
 ------------ | ------------- | -------------